Skip to main content

 Mass casualties are every venue’s worst fear.
 However, OSINT threat detection capabilities can also help spot and stop lesser crimes.
 As the COVID crisis was ebbing but mask and vaccine requirements were still in effect at large venues, OSINT was used to spot sales of counterfeit vaccination certificates.
 Today, OSINT helps venues spot ticket scalpers.
 It also helps them find people offering counterfeit tickets or merchandise or using a large event as an opportunity to sell drugs.

-Other OSINT capabilities include:
+Other OSINT capabilities for event venue protection include:

 Finding the right OSINT solution